 - are supported by their manager to participate

 An application form for potential mentees is available here.
-Applications are due by 14 April 2023.
+Applications for this year are now closed, and will open next year for the 2024 programme.

 Use (or have used) economics in their professional roles for at least five years.
 We expect our mentors will derive the following benefits from being a GEN Mentor: